 Monitoring and enforcement of laws pertaining to the sale of illicit tobacco needs to be overseen by a central statewide agency that has substantial law enforcement capacity and connection with national agencies involved in reducing illicit tobacco trade.
 Fees from a positive retail licensing scheme could cover the operational costs of such an agency.

-Once Victoria and NSW have tobacco licensing provisions in place, the Australian Government could legislate to require licensed importers and distributors to only supply tobacco to licensed retailers.
+Now that Victoria and NSW have tobacco licensing provisions in place (since 1st July 2025)—see InDepth 11B—, the Australian Government could legislate to require licensed importers, distributors, and wholesalers to only supply tobacco to licensed retailers.
 This would help the Australian Government with efforts to reduce distribution of illicit tobacco trade at the national level.
-The Government could, for instance, establish guidelines or regulations that specified the nature of transactions that distributors needed to avoid and which, if detected, could be further investigated.
-In line with recommendations in the WHO Protocol on Illicit Tobacco,5 the Government might for example, require importers or distributors to confirm:
+In line with recommendations in the WHO Protocol on Illicit Tobacco,5 the Government might for example, require importers distributors and wholesalers to confirm:

-- Market of intended sale
+- the market of intended sale

 Payments in cash or kind would not be permitted.